 Rita di Ghent was born in Hamilton, Ontario.
 When she was a baby, her family moved to Chicago where some of her Mother's siblings had emigrated to.
 Rita's father drove for a living, becoming Louis Amstrong's chauffeur.
 He also chauffeured luminaries such as The Beatles, Bill Cosby, and Robert Culp.

-Rita has become a world-wide artist of note and the inventor of an original jazz genre that she calls "Sprawl" and which combines traditional jazz with contemporary urban music.
-Her many accolades include a nomination for the Montreal Jazz Festival's Prix de Jazz for her outing "The Birth of Sprawl".
+Rita has become a world-wide artist of note and the inventor of an original jazz genre that she calls Sprawl -- a combination of traditional jazz, contemporary urban music, and painterly stories.
+Her many accolades include a nomination for the Montreal Jazz Festival's Prix de Jazz for her acclaimed "The Birth of Sprawl".

 For booking information, please contact:

 "di Ghent is a true original... absolutely captivating.
 This vocalist is a coveted Canadian treasure.”
 (The Jazz Review)

 “Rita di Ghent is a hot vocalist in the grand tradition with a beautiful mezzo voice that really swings…there are so few singers capable of doing what she can accomplish.”
 (Jazz Hot Magazine, Paris)

 “The coolest jazz diva on the scene.”
 (Ottawa X-press)

 "The girl is BRILLIANT!!!
 She's got a million dollars down her throat!
 (Harold Ellison ("The Jazz Cafe" TripleU-FM Nowra, New South Wales, Australia)

 “…to find an artist who can write and perform out of a traditional jazz setting, and yet do it in a way that appeals to a wide cross-section of musical tastes in no easy feat.
 To find this quality in an artist who also maintains the highest standards of musical integrity is even more rare.
 Rita is such an artist.”
 (The Medicine Hat News)